Dean Cameron

-Dean Cameron (born Dean Eikleberry; December 25, 1962) is an American television and film actor and musician.
+Dean Cameron (born Dean Eikleberry; December 25, 1962) is an American actor and musician.
 He is known for his role as Francis "Chainsaw" Gremp in the 1987 Mark Harmon comedy Summer School.
 He also played Dave Marshak in Ski School and Ski School 2.
 Cameron, along with comedian Victor Isaac, tour in a two-person show that Cameron wrote, called The Nigerian Spam Scam Scam.

 Early life

 Cameron was born in Morrison, Illinois, the son of Kay Elizabeth (Kytle) Huff and Burton Robert Eikleberry.
 He spent his childhood in Oklahoma and summers in Santa Barbara, California.
-He graduated from Norman High School in Norman, Oklahoma.

 Career

-Dean has starred in short-lived television series like Spencer (1984), Fast Times (1986, a spinoff of the 1982 film Fast Times at Ridgemont High), They Came from Outer Space (1990), and Mister Sterling (2003).
-He made guest appearances on many TV series, including The Facts of Life, ALF, My Sister Sam, Will & Grace, ER, Felicity, Psych and It's Always Sunny in Philadelphia.
+Cameron's film roles included Francis "Chainsaw" Gremp in the Mark Harmon film Summer School (1987), the pizza delivery man in Men at Work (1990), and Dave Marshak in Ski School (1991) and Ski School 2 (1994).
+He has also starred in short-lived television series like Spencer (1984), Fast Times (1986, a spinoff of the 1982 film Fast Times at Ridgemont High), They Came from Outer Space (1990), and Mister Sterling (2003).
+He made guest appearances on many TV series, including The Facts of Life, ALF, My Sister Sam, Will & Grace, Mad About You, ER, Felicity, Psych, Shameless, and It's Always Sunny in Philadelphia.

 He performs a two-person show, The Nigerian Spam Scam Scam, in which he and actor Victor Isaac read from Cameron's 11-month correspondence with a Nigerian 419 scammer.
 The show was performed at the Edinburgh Fringe Comedy Festival in 2004 and 2005, the Just For Laughs festival and the Upright Citizens Brigade theater in 2006 and ran in Los Angeles from September 2004 to December 2004.
 The first professional show was at The Amaz!ng Meeting, TAM2 for the James Randi Educational Foundation in 2004.

 Cameron co-wrote the 2001 feature film Hollywood Palms, wrote and directed a short film, "Glutton Falls" and directed/choreographed "Bukowsical", a late night musical theater parody at the Sacred Fools Theater Company in Los Angeles, California.
 Cameron directed the videos "Fat Girl" and "Pussy Whipped" for heavy metal band Steel Panther as well as co-wrote the song "Girl From Oklahoma" on their 2009 debut album Feel the Steel and "Supersonic Sex Machine" on their 2011 follow-up album Balls Out.
 Cameron also co-wrote and directed a presentation pilot for Steel Panther.